tucsonmesh/tucsonmesh-docs/docs/networking/supernodes/tucson-house.md

 This supernode will be located on the roof of [Tucson House](https://en.wikipedia.org/wiki/Tucson_House), a residential high-rise tower built in the 1960s.
 It is located at [1501 N Oracle Rd, Tucson, AZ 85705](https://maps.app.goo.gl/LGk427NhUyN2ciaw8).

-It is slated to be installed in early April 2025.
+It is slated to be installed in May 2025.

 ## ⚠️  This documentation requires updates